 CBU welcomes all students, past, and current with an interest in continuing their education.
-If you have completed social work courses at another accredited and recognized postsecondary institution, you may be able to transfer those courses to CBU.
-Credit from other Field Practicum courses cannot be transferred in to the BSW program at CBU.
+If you have completed social work courses at another accredited and recognized post-secondary institution, you may be able to transfer those courses to CBU.
+Credit from other Field Practicum courses cannot be transferred in to the Bachelor of Social Work (BSW) program at CBU.

 In order to be eligible for admission into the BSW program, students must have completed an undergraduate degree (minimum of a 90-credit degree).
-A maximum of 6-12 credits of social work courses may be considered toward the BSW program.
+A maximum of 6-12 credits of social work courses may be considered toward the Bachelor of Social Work (BSW) program.

-Due to the unique nature of the BSW curriculum as it relates to rural and indigenous competencies, students may not be able to transfer credits from another institution's BSW program.
-Transfer credit will be given on a case-by-case basis as deemed appropriate by the BSW Program Director in consultation with the Dean of the School of Arts and Social Sciences.
+Due to the unique nature of the Bachelor of Social Work (BSW) curriculum as it relates to rural and indigenous competencies, students may not be able to transfer credits from another institution's Bachelor of Social Work (BSW) program.
+Transfer credit will be given on a case-by-case basis as deemed appropriate by the Bachelor of Social Work (BSW) Program Director in consultation with the Dean of the School of Arts and Social Sciences.